• Home

 Hyperarousal / Excitement

-- Some people and dogs are unable to self-regulate their nervous system; they may need more help.
-In such cases, your local VET or a qualified Veterinary Behaviourist may be able to prescribe Behaviour medications to reduce stress levels since learning happens best when the animal is in a calm, receptive state.
-These medications can significantly help speed up the training process and improve the dog's overall well-being.
+• Some individuals are unable to self-regulate their nervous systems.
+In such cases, they may need more help from their local Vet or qualified Veterinary behaviourists, who may be able to prescribe Behaviour medications to reduce stress levels.
+Learning happens best when the animal is in a calm, receptive state, and such medications may help speed up the training process and improve the dog's overall well-being.

 How to help a dog that is hyperaroused